Discontinuous collocation methods and gravitational self-force applications: Smooth functions

 The $n$-th derivative $f^{(n)}=d^n f/dx^n$ of $f$ may be approximated by differentiating the Lagrange interpolating polynomial \eqref{PolyNLagrange1} $n$ times.
 This operation may be written as matrix multiplication:

 where

-is the $n^{\rm{th}}$ \textit{derivative matrix}, constructed from the $n^{\rm{th}}$ derivative of the basis polynomials \eqref{PolyNLagrangeBasis1} with respect to $x=x_i$.
-Note that, for $n=0$, the above expression gives the identity matrix, $D_{ij}^{(0)}=\delta_{ij}$, as expected.
+is the $n^{\rm{th}}$ order \textit{differentiation matrix}, constructed from the $n^{\rm{th}}$ derivative of the basis polynomials \eqref{PolyNLagrangeBasis1} with respect to $x$ at $x_i$.
+Note that, for $n=0$, the above expression gives the identity matrix, $D_{ij}^{(0)}=\delta_{ij}$, as it ought to.
 For fixed grids, the above matrices can be pre-computed and stored in memory.
-The floating-point precision of Eq. \eqref{fnderivativeapprox1} can be improved using a ``negative sum trick'' \cite{Baltensperger2003} which ensures that the derivative matrices vanish upon multiplying a constant vector.
-Fast methods for computing the matrices have been developed \cite{Fornberg1998,Fornberg1988,Fornberg2006,Sadiq2011,Welfert1997} and implemented in computational libraries and software.
-For instance, the \textsc{Mathematica} command \\